johann-solo/oliveandmango.github.io/site/content/blog/2021-07-03-cherry-smoothie-recipe.md

 </br>
 </br>

-I made this smoothie In partnership with Metro Ontario and Northwest Cherries.
+I made this smoothie in partnership with Metro Ontario and Northwest Cherries.
 I love cherry desserts and wanted to incorporate cherries into a dessert like healthy smoothie recipe for you guys that I knew you would love.
 You might not know it by the blog but I’m a smoothie loving gal and have one every single day no matter the temperature.
 I look forward to it every morning and always looking for great combos.
-My go to is greens and berries - I never tire of that combo but I do love to switch things up.
-Since cherries are fully out and in season and I also love them they had to make it into my smoothie rotation.
+My go-to is greens and berries - I never tire of that combo but I do love to switch things up sometimes.
+Since cherries are fully out and in season and I also love them, they had to make it into my smoothie rotation.
 Don’t worry an actual cherry pie is coming to the blog shortly too.
 </br>
 </br>